 Digitising & Accelerating innovation

-How Husqvarna used the pandemic to digitise, accelerate and spread innovation in their organisation
+How Husqvarna Group used the pandemic to digitise, accelerate and spread innovation in their organisation

-Husqvarna is a Swedish manufacturer of outdoor power products including robotic lawn-mowers, chainsaws, trimmers, brushcutters, cultivators, and garden tractors.
+Husqvarna Group is a global manufacturer of outdoor power products including robotic lawn-mowers, chainsaws, trimmers, brushcutters, cultivators, and garden tractors.
 Founded in 1689 as a firearms manufacturer, the company has reinvented itself multiple times throughout its existence by continuously finding new innovative ways.
-Husqvarna is, thus, still one of the oldest continuously running companies in the world.
+Husqvarna Groups is, thus, still one of the oldest continuously running companies in the world.

 With the support of the Nosco platform, Husqvarna was not only able to carry out Shotgun but also involve more participants, free more time for ideation and extend the event to include video pitching sessions and fast iteration cycles.
 Moreover, the platform allowed a broader group of corporate stakeholders from markets across the globe to evaluate and champion ideas.Thus, engaging the strongest commercial minds in the company.
 Experts, who otherwise would not have been part of the process, now can raise their hands and say, “I want that idea to be realised so I can sell it over here”.